Naomi Rosenblum

-Naomi Rosenblum, PhD, (January 26, 1925 – February 19, 2021) was the author "of two landmark histories of photography, A World History of Photography (1984) and A History of Women Photographers (1994), and dozens of seminal articles and essays".
+Naomi Rosenblum, PhD, (January 26, 1925 – February 19, 2021) was an American historian of photography.
+She was the author of A World History of Photography (1984) and A History of Women Photographers (1994), and wrote widely on photography.
+Her work helped bring greater recognition to photography as a creative and scholarly field.

+Career

-"A World History of Photography, first published by Abbeyville Press in 1984 and now translated into French, Japanese, Polish, and Chinese, remains a standard textbook and invaluable reference for practitioners, critics, and historians of the medium."
-The book was a finalist for the Kraszna-Krausz Foundation Award.
-Naomi has written on Adolphe Braun, Lewis Hine, Paul Strand and others for numerous monographs, books and periodicals.
+Rosenblum's major work, A World History of Photography, was first published by Abbeyville Press in 1984 and has since been translated into French, Japanese, Polish, and Chinese.
+The book has become a standard reference in the field and is used by practitioners, critics, and historians of photography.
+It was also a finalist for the Kraszna-Krausz Book Award, which recognizes outstanding work in photography and moving image publishing.

-While researching photographers for A World History of Photography, Naomi noticed women photographers were mentioned in the back pages of all of the magazines.
-She explained in an interview with Sylvia Sukup for Exposure, "I would make a little card and just file it away because I knew I couldn't get them all into the World History [A World History of Photography].
-Then in 1990 I had a Getty fellowship and spend those three months looking up the women's work."
+While researching photographers for A World History of Photography, Rosenblum noticed that women photographers were often relegated to the back pages of magazines.
+She later explained in an interview for Exposure: "I would make a little card and just file it away because I knew I couldn't get them all into the World History."
+In 1990, Rosenblum was named a Getty scholar in residence in Los Angeles, where she received a fellowship to research women's contributions to photography.
+This work culminated in her second influential book, A History of Women Photographers, published in 1994.

-Naomi and Walter Rosenblum were the recipients of the International Center of Photography's Lifetime Achievement Award at the 14th Annual Infinity Awards, May 4, 1998.
+In addition to these notable publications, she also wrote about photographers including Adolphe Braun, Lewis Hine, and Paul Strand.

+She also curated and co-curated several photography exhibitions and contributed to exhibition catalogs that helped contextualize the work of photographers for both scholarly and public audiences.

+Rosenblum taught the history of photography at several New York schools, including Brooklyn College, New York University’s Tisch School of the Arts, the Parsons School of Design, and the CUNY Graduate Center.
+She also lectured internationally throughout her career.

 Rosenblum's work is archived at the Center for Creative Photography at the University of Arizona in Tucson, Arizona.